 - The beginning of the final one-on-one battle.
 Venom screeches in the background, crawling around the construction site like a lion jumping around its prey, as Spider-Man cautiously looks around, looking positively goddamn terrified the whole time.note And then...Venom randomly grabs Spidey from directly above him.
 While this Venom may be a divisive one, that scene helps evoke the fear Venom can spread, in universe or out.

-- The symbiote attaching itself to Peter as he lay asleep and defenseless.
+- The symbiote attaching itself to Peter as he lays asleep and defenseless.

-- In the editor's cut, just before Peter humiliates Eddie at the Bugle, he is in his apartment, staring at the black suit.
-Then he begins to smile eerily as the music playing gets louder to the point you'd think the symbiote was talking to Peter.
+- In the Editor's Cut, just before Peter goes to fight Harry at the latter's penthouse, he is in his apartment, proceeding to open the suitcase containing the black suit.
+What comes after is shocking: the suit briefly moves on its own, reminding us that the alien symbiote is still sentient, even when bonded to the suit.
+Peter then stares at the suit, beginning to smile eerily as the music playing gets louder to the point you'd think the symbiote was talking to Peter.